danielegasparri/span-gui/span/readme_span.txt

                                 aao     2018-2-13   -11.443     11.2323
                                 SRT     2020-7-31   70.234      55.32432

+Some external files may be needed for specific options of the 'Spectral analysis' tasks.
+They are:

 4) Cross-correlation and velocity dispersion tasks:
     These task require a single template, in fits or ASCII format (ie. just a spectrum!)